patriciogonzalezvivo/glslViewer/README.md

 ### Install Python wrapper

 GlslViewer now ships with a Python package.
-It's essentially a wrapper that allows to compile, benchmaark and render shaders from a Python script.
+It's essentially a wrapper that allows to compile, benchmark and render shaders from a Python script.

 1. First make sure you have the setup tools